Each year, the Sydney Asian Art Series gathers leading international voices on critical issues in early, modern and contemporary Asian art.

-The Sydney Asian Art Series is co-presented by the University of Sydney’s China Studies Centre, The Power Institute and VisAsia, with support from the Art Gallery of New South Wales.
+The Sydney Asian Art Series is convened by art historian, curator and editor Dr Olivier Krisher and is co-presented by the University of Sydney’s China Studies Centre, The Power Institute and VisAsia, with support from the Art Gallery of New South Wales.

 For more information on this year's series and scholars, and to view recordings of previous lectures, visit the Sydney Asian Art Series website.